Individual Therapy & Relational Work

 This work may be helpful if

-• You second-guess your perceptions or judgment, especially after emotionally invalidating or controlling relationships
+You regularly second-guess your perceptions or judgment, especially after emotionally invalidating or controlling relationships

-• You notice recurring patterns in your relationships that do not change, even when you try to approach things differently
+You notice the same patterns repeating in your relationships, even when you try to approach things differently

 If you’re unsure whether therapy applies to what you’re experiencing, start here: Am I Overreacting or Is Therapy Appropriate?

-The focus is not on reliving experiences, but on supporting integration so patterns shaped by emotionally unsafe relationships can begin to loosen.
+The focus is not on reliving experiences, but on helping your system process and integrate them so these patterns begin to loosen.

 How I work